MarcinMarud/Station/README.md

 How to Run

-Get evrything from rep then make sure evrything from requirements is installed and run main.py
+Get everything from repo then make sure everything from requirements is installed and run main.py